divizend/companion/README.md

 - do load testing (i.e. whether the AI functionality in the backend still works fine, even with hundreds or thousands of users)
 - allow SecAPI import
 - make sure that everything also works and looks good on Android
+- use Markdown in chat
+- implement AI-based feedback mechanism

 ## Possible features